edamamet/nimi-dots/README.md

 <br>

+> this installation guide uses stow/symlink managers. if you're not about that life, or you use nixos, you can install it the old-fashioned way, but it's not covered here. you probably don't need an installation guide anyway

 i highly doubt anyone will try running this rice on bare metal, but if you would like to, there's no risk in losing **anything** as long as you back everything up (it's easy).